Poorvikakm22/E-commerce_recommendation_system/README.md

   - ...

 ### How to Run
-Open `AIML_ASSIGNMENT.ipynb` in Google Colab and run the cells step by step.
+Open `eCommerce_recommendation_system.ipynb` in Google Colab and run the cells step by step.